For more information or assistance with these services, please email staff at email@example.com or call 519-245-8237 and leave a message.

 Long Term Care Collections

-Nursing Homes and Adult Day Centres throughout Middlesex County are able to provide their residents with books to read through the library's Deposit service.
-A collection of fiction and non-fiction (mainly large print) of approximately 100 specially selected titles are delivered and exchanged at these nursing homes six times a year.
+Long Term Care Homes and Adult Day Centres throughout Middlesex County are able to provide their residents with books to read through the library's Deposit Collection service.
+Staff request the number of and type of materials they wish to receive, and items are delivered by library staff on a monthly basis.
+Residents can request a selection of fiction, non-fiction, DVD and audiobooks titles.

 Centre for Equitable Library Access Collection (CELA)

-Middlesex County Library offers a collection of over 230,000 books, magazines, newspapers and described videos in a choice of formats for people with a print disability.
+Middlesex County Library partners with CELA to offer our patrons access to books, magazines, newspapers and described videos in a choice of formats including audio, braille and accessible eBook.

 Access to the CELA collection is available to people who are unable to read conventional print due to a disability, which includes: